A great way to get unstuck and find breakthrough ideas is to question orthodoxies and reframe flawed assumptions that rule your business.

 Assumptions are beliefs we take for granted and accept as true.
 Most of our assumptions are unconscious — and for good reason.
 We would be terribly inefficient in mundane day-to-day decision-making if we questioned every assumption.

-“Living a human life is a philosophical endeavor.
+“Living a human life is a philosophical endeavour.
 Every thought we have, every decision we make, and every act we perform is based upon philosophical assumptions so numerous we couldn’t possibly list them all.” — George Lakoff · Mark Johnson

 However, when assumptions in the workplace become embedded as orthodoxies (generally accepted rules and beliefs that demand conformity about how things are done) you have an innovation killer you must address.
 As Rear Admiral Grace Murray Hopper remarked in an Information Week interview (1987):